-An in-depth investigation of a topic in the student's major or minor area of interest under the guidance of an instructor.
-This course may be taken for one, two, or three credits and may be repeated for up to six total credits unless otherwise specified in the requirements for a major.
+An in-depth investigation of a topic in history under the guidance of an instructor.
+Prior to enrolling, students must complete an Application for Independent Study/Research form.
+May be repeated for up to 6 credits.
+Supplemental fees: Independent Study/Research fee per class (in addition to applicable tuition charge) applies.
 Prerequisite: Approval of the instructor and department chair is required.